php-dev-br/composer-doc-pt-br/doc/repositorios.md

 ```

 When you run `php composer.phar update`, you should get your modified version
-of `monolog/monolog` instead of the one from packagist.
+of `monolog/monolog` instead of the one from Packagist.

 Note that you should not rename the package unless you really intend to fork
 it in the long term, and completely move away from the original package.
 Composer will correctly pick your package over the original one since the
-custom repository has priority over packagist.
+custom repository has priority over Packagist.
 If you want to rename the
 package, you should do so in the default (often master) branch and not in a
 feature branch, since the package name is taken from the default branch.